 Birthdays: Please speak with your child's teacher if you are interested in bringing treats or non-food items to help celebrate your child's birthday.
 Please note that food items must be in individualized, commercially pre-packed units.
+Due to scheduled classroom activities, classrooms may not be able to celebrate on actual day of the birthday.
+Please speak with your child's teacher if you are interested in bringing something in.

 Clothing: An active child needs to wear comfortable, practical clothing.
 Your child should dress appropriately for the weather and for school activities (for example flip-flops are not considered safe to wear when climbing).
 On cold days, children might not be allowed to play outside without appropriate dress.
 Students cannot wear strapless shirts to school.
 Please label your child's sweaters, jackets and hats.
+Make sure you monitor the content printed of your child's clothing and lunchboxes.
+Pictures of weapons and other hurtful content are not permitted.